 With the right gear in place, let’s move on to selecting the perfect WordPress theme for podcasts.

-Criteria for choosing WordPress themes for podcasts
+Criteria for choosing WordPress podcast themes

 Being able to choose the right WordPress theme is an incredibly useful skill (we should know – we’ve been making WordPress themes since 2009).
 There are thousands of WordPress themes to choose from, so how do you find the best?